OpenObservability/OpenMetrics/specification/OpenMetrics.md

 #### GaugeHistogram

 The MetricPoint's Bucket Values Sample MetricNames MUST have the suffix "_bucket".
 If present, the MetricPoint's Sum Value Sample MetricName MUST have the suffix "_gsum".
-If present, the MetricPoint's Created Value Sample MetricName MUST have the suffix "_created".
 If and only if a Sum Value is present in a MetricPoint, then the MetricPoint's +Inf Bucket value MUST also appear in a Sample with a MetricName with the suffix "_gcount".

 Buckets MUST be sorted in number increasing order of "le", and the value of the "le" label MUST follow the rules for Canonical Numbers.

 An example of a Metric with no labels, and one MetricPoint value with no Exemplar with no Exemplars in the buckets:
 ~~~~